 The Quality of Service (QoS) level is the Quality transfer of messages which ensures the delivery of messages between sending body & receiving body.
 There are 3 QoS levels in MQTT:

 - At most once(0) –The message is delivered at most once, or it is not delivered at all.

 - At least once(1) – The message is always delivered at least once.

 - Exactly once(2) – The message is always delivered exactly once.

 MQTT uses the Last Will & Testament(LWT) mechanism to notify ungraceful disconnection of a client to other clients.
-In this mechanism when a client is connecting to a broker, each client specifies its last will message which is a normal MQTT message with QoS, topic, retained flad & payload.
-This message is stored by Broker until it finds the client has lost connection with it ungracefully.
+In this mechanism, when a client is connecting to a broker, each client specifies its last will message which is a normal MQTT message with QoS, topic, retained flag & payload.
+This message is stored by the Broker until it it detects that the client has disconnected ungracefully.

 5. Retain Message:

 MQTT also has a feature of Message Retention.
 It is done by setting TRUE to retain the flag.
 It then retained the last message & QoS for the topic.
 When a client subscribes to a topic, the broker matches the topic with a retained message.
 Clients will receive messages immediately if the topic and the retained message are matched.
 Brokers only store one retained message for each topic.